dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 Alternatively, basic information of the child node can be updated individually as explained above (See [update node name](#update-list-or-nodes-name), [update node labels](#update-list-or-nodes-labels), and [update node comments](#update-list-or-nodes-comments)).

+### Delete a list or a node
+An entire list or a single node of it can be completely deleted, if not in use.
+Before deleting an entire list (i.e. root node), the data and ontologies are checked for any usage of the list or its children.
+If not in use, the list and all its children are deleted.

+Similarily, before deleting a single node of a list, it is verified that the node itself and none of its children are used.
+If not in use, the node and all its children are deleted.
+Once a node is deleted, its parent node is updated by shifting the remaining child nodes with respect to the position of the deleted node.

+- Required permission: SystemAdmin / ProjectAdmin
+- Response:
+    - If the IRI of the list (i.e. root node) is given, the `iri` of the deleted list with a flag `deleted: true` is returned.
+    - If the IRI of a child node is given, the updated parent node is returned.

+- Delete `/admin/lists/<listItemIri>`